OSGeo/gdal/doc/source/drivers/raster/jpegxl.rst

 -  **LOSSLESS=YES/NO**: Whether JPEGXL compression should be lossless.
    Defaults to YES (unless DISTANCE or QUALITY are specified)

+-  **LOSSLESS_COPY=AUTO/YES/NO**: (GDAL >= 3.7)
+   Whether conversion should be lossless.
+Defaults to AUTO.
+   In AUTO or YES mode, if LOSSLESS=YES and the source dataset uses JPEG compression, lossless recoding of it to JPEGXL is done, and a JPEG reconstruction box is added so that reverse conversion to JPEG is possible.
+   If set to NO, or in AUTO mode if the source dataset does not use JPEG compression, the regular conversion code path is taken, resulting in a lossless or lossy copy depending on the LOSSLESS setting.

 -  **EFFORT=[1-9]**: Level of effort.
    The higher, the smaller file and slower compression time.
 Default is 5.